neha-ojha/Data_Mining/README.md

 The DecisionTree.ipynb notebook has the DecisionTree models.
 The RandomForest.ipynb notebook has the RandomForest models.
 To run this notebook, preprocessed_airbnb_train.csv has to be there in the same folder as the notebooks.
 A copy of the generated preprocessed_airbnb_train.csv is already available in the Models_3 folder.

 The Experiments.ipynb notebook contains some experiments like binary classification, three class classification and some interesting findings observed while building those models.This also requires the preprocessed_airbnb_train.csv to be in the same folder as the notebook.

+#### Ensemble Voting Classifier

+The notebook VotingEnsemble.ipynb contains the voting classifier which uses the models LDA, Logistic regression and Decision Trees.
+To run this, the data file Models_3/preprocessed_airbnb_train.csv has to be in the same folder as the notebook.